Translate this page:

-The Rights of Gay, Lesbian & Bisexual People
+The Rights of LGBTQ+ People

 It is important to realize that changes may occur in this area of law.
 This information is not intended to be legal advice regarding your particular problem, and it is not intended to replace the work of an attorney.